Welcome to today's edition of the Rush 24-7 podcast.

 You want to know how to screw up the 2010 elections?

-Throw cold water on the enthusiasm of voters who've spent the past two years putting their faith in non-democrats.
+Stories like this throw cold water on the enthusiasm of voters who've spent the past two years putting their faith in non-Democrats.

 Voter turnout for Republicans is at record levels because there is a hope that Republican politicians received a Tea Party message.